ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

 Unfortunately, this approach does not work.
-You got the infinite loop accidentally.
+You get the infinite loop accidentally.
 It happens because the `read` command always reads only the first line of the file.
 Then it returns the zero exit status.
 The zero status leads to another execution of the loop body.
 It happens over and over again.

 You should force the `while` loop to pass through all lines of the file.
 The following form of the loop does it:
 {line-numbers: true, format: Bash}